emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

-Check out the two follow up RFCs to make Tracked Properties better  👣, an Ember community experience 🤝...
+Check out the two follow up RFCs to make Tracked Properties better  👣, an Ember community experience 🤝, a RFC Roundup Redux episode of Ember Weekend 🔈...

 ...and an exclusive interview with Ember contributor @cibernox 💬 !